linuxmint/cinnamon-spices-themes/Adapta-Eta/files/Adapta-Eta/README.md

 * Cinnamon - fixed keyboard applet on vertical panels
 * Cinnamon - fixed off-centre media-key osd
 * Cinnamon - added spacing to menu-favorites-box to distinguish scrollbox from system-buttons
+* GTK 3.22 - Add a minimum height to headerbars.

 ## License